MichaelSchaecher/simple-dark/README.md

 ### Font Awesome

-The theme uses [Font Awesome](https://fontawesome.com/) icons via the icon kit.
-You can enable the icon kit by setting the `fontawesomeKit` parameter to the kit code.
+To use [Font Awesome](https://fontawesome.com/) icons you well need to set either the `fontAwesomeKit` parameter which requires a kit code and an account; or `fontAwesomeCDN` parameter which using a CDN link.
+The CDN link in testing had better out come than the kit code when using a smart phone or tablet.

-You well need to sign up for a free account to get the kit code.
-The advantage of using the kit code is that you can use the latest icons and you can use the icons in your site without the need to download the icons to your site.
+To have access to as many icons as possible I recommend using the **all.css** that you can find [here](https://cdnjs.com/libraries/font-awesome).
+Click the button to show hidden files to find what is needed.

 ### Custom SCSS